If you need Building Regulations approval, there are three types of application:

 If your attached files are larger than 10Mb please send in separate emails.

-You can pay using our online payment system
+You can pay using our online payment system below:

 Post or hand deliver completed copies of the application form together with the relevant plans and charge to: